J-Afzal/Linters/README.md

 # Linters

 Mostly wrappers around existing linters with some custom implementations.
+Includes a template workflow for running all the linters.

 ## CI / CD